AtimaB/W3C-SVG/README.md

 # SWC-SVG

 For this code challenge I included the last 4 digits of SSN validation(the users only allow to type numbers and not more than 4).
-If the users don't complete input feilds properly, they will not be able to click submit.
+If the users don't complete all the input feilds properly, they will not be able to click submit.

 ## Deploy Link